MarcL/marclittlemore.com/_posts/2019-11-24-how-to-validate-an-email-address-using-the-chatfuel-json-api.md

     }));
 ```

-To make my APIs more robust, I always return Chatfuel user attributes to inform it whether an API has succeeded or not.
-This allows us to avoid hard coding any messages in the API and gives back control to Chatfuel, or whichever chatbot platform you use, and use that to inform the user in the correct way.
+To make my APIs more robust, I always return user attributes back to Chatfuel to inform it whether an API has succeeded or not.
+This allows us to avoid hard coding any messages in the API and gives back control to Chatfuel, or whichever chatbot platform you use, and use that to display the correct user messaging.
 It's a good way to inform the user that they've potentially typed in their email incorrectly.
 You can also use this validation check to gate your content to only allow access to people who supply their email address.

 Of course, this method has a flaw in that we can't confirm that the username is valid without sending an email to it.
 We'll find this out when we send an email to them from our mailing list but at least we got halfway there.